YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 What Are the Pros and Cons of a Hair Transplant in Turkey? visual explaining marketing evidence

-Before and after photos should be judged carefully.
+Judge before and after photos carefully.
 Look for similar lighting, similar angles, similar hair length, dry hair, wet hair when relevant, donor area views, and enough time after surgery to judge maturity.
 A result can look dense under one lighting condition and much thinner under another.

 Reviews can be useful when they show repeated patterns.
 I pay attention to whether patients describe surgeon communication, hairline planning, aftercare, donor area healing, and whether the clinic remained responsible after payment.
 One perfect review does not prove a clinic is excellent, and one angry review does not prove it is unsafe.
 Patterns matter more than isolated emotion.